-Let's contrast that with Craft where each section of your site can be a different set of organized pages.
+Let's contrast that with Craft where your site can consist of different sets of sections and entries to organize the pages.
 And the list of pages visually organizes them in the structure you've created.

 Speaking of potential clients, let's talk about SEO for a minute.
 WordPress and Craft on their own don't improve your Search Engine Optimization.
 How a site is built and the content being put into those sites are the main factors in improving your SEO.
 While there are plug-ins available to add the ability to change the title tags and meta description and tell you how well a given developer thinks your content will do.
 The plug-in is not directly affecting your SEO, only your content will do that.
 One benefit of using Craft is that not only can we natively add the ability to add a title tag and meta description, we also give you the ability to add a custom share image that shows up on social media.

 Can we talk about what we think a CMS should do?
 A Content Management System should help you manage your content, right?
 With WordPress, you have to enter unique content into each page you create.
 Using the example of employees, let's say we want to build a series of pages to show off our organization and our employees.
 We might want a main About Us page with a broad description of our organization and we may want to highlight the key C-level staff below that description.

 Now let's say we want to have a detailed page for all those same people to show their full bio and contact info.
 In WordPress, we would need to copy/paste all the information to those unique individual pages.
 Worse yet, with most WordPress sites plug-ins are used to make unique features that make the content display in a unique way which adds to the number of clicks needed to edit even the unique pages.